pixijs/guides/docs/basics/graphics.md

 # PixiJS Guides
 ## What is PIXI.Graphics?

-{@link PIXI.Graphics} is a complex and much misunderstood tool in the PixiJS toolbox.
+{@link PIXI.Graphics Graphics} is a complex and much misunderstood tool in the PixiJS toolbox.
 At first glance, it looks like a tool for drawing shapes.
 And it is!
 But it can also be used to generate masks.
 How does that work?

 In this guide, we're going to de-mystify the Graphics object, starting with how to think about what it does.